MatteoMel1985/BI-Dashboards-with-IBM-Cognos-Analytics-and-Google-Looker_IBM_Data_Engineering/IBM_Cognos_Final_Exam_Case_Study.md

 <h1 align="center">IBM Cognos Analytics - Final Assignment</h1>

-This case study explains, step by step, how to complete the **Final Assignment – Part 2** of the IBM course **BI Dashboards with IBM Cognos Analytics and Google Looker** on Coursera.

-The objective of the exam is to create **two dashboard tabs** in IBM Cognos Analytics, using the sample dataset **Auto group data module**, and to export the final dashboard as a PDF for submission.

----

 ## 1. Understanding the Assignment

 The official assignment asks you to create **two dashboards** inside the same Cognos dashboard project: